Logitech Unifying receiver

-The Logitech Unifying Receiver is a small dedicated USB wireless receiver, based on the nRF24L-family of RF devices, that allows up to six compatible Logitech human interface devices (such as mice, trackballs, touchpads, and keyboards; headphones are not compatible) to be linked to the same computer using 2.4 GHz band radio communication.
+The Logitech Unifying receiver is a small dedicated USB wireless receiver, based on the nRF24L-family of RF devices, that allows up to six compatible Logitech human interface devices (such as mice, trackballs, touchpads, and keyboards; headphones are not compatible) to be linked to the same computer using 2.4 GHz band radio communication.
 Receivers that are bundled with a Logitech product are paired with the device at the factory.
 When purchasing a replacement receiver or connecting multiple devices to one receiver, pairing requires the free-of-charge Logitech Unifying software, available for Microsoft Windows and macOS.
 On Linux, the Solaar software can be used to adjust the configurations.
 Although not compatible with Bluetooth, devices pair to Unifying Receivers in a similar way.
 Peripherals remain paired, and can then be used on systems not supporting the software.
 Logitech receivers compatible with the Unifying protocol can be identified by the orange Unifying logo, which distinguishes them from Logitech Nano receivers of similar appearance, which pair similarly but only with a single device, without using the Unifying protocol.

 Logitech Unifying Receivers (LURs) are often included in wireless Logitech keyboard, mouse, and combo sets, and may be purchased separately.
 Some Logitech peripherals allow a receiver to be stored inside.

-A newer receiver named "Logitech Bolt" was released in 2021 that promises lower latency but is incompatible with Unifying products.
+A newer receiver named Logitech Bolt was released in 2021 that promises lower latency and higher security, but is incompatible with Unifying products.